 2. The Programme Mission: To create hands-on activities and resources to bring alive the James Webb Space Telescope, ExoMars and LaunchUK (the campaign to enable small satellite rocket launches and sub-orbital flights from UK spaceports), and to work with UK Science Centres and a host of stakeholders to deliver activities.
 In addition, to develop the relationships required and to develop the content to deliver a wider inspirational national hands-on science and engineering programme celebrating UK space science, engineering and space exploration, that can be delivered in the future through the successful infrastructure of the UK’s science and discovery centres and science museums.

-3. The Success of Destination Space 1: Overall 733,017 people were engaged.
-Of these, 100,244 were school children age 5-14 in curriculum-linked space workshops and 75,741 people met and spoke with a space scientist or engineer.
+3. The Success of Destination Space 1: Overall 2.1 million people were engaged.
+Of these, 900,000 took part in school shows, family workshops and hands on activities and 75,741 people met and spoke with a space scientist or engineer.
 The evaluation of over 12,000 school students showed that boys and girls enjoyed the activities equally and were equally inspired and engaged by them.

 4. The UK Association for Science and Discovery Centres (ASDC) is a national charity that brings together the UK’s major science engagement organisations to play a strategic role in the nation’s engagement with science.
 Within our membership are over 60 of the nation’s largest publicly accessible science centres, discovery centres, science museums and scientific bodies.
 Together our vision is for a society where people of all backgrounds and in all parts of the UK are inspired and fully involved with the sciences.

 Every year in the UK, 20 million people of all ages and backgrounds choose to get involved with science at one of the UK’s science and discovery centres or science museums.
 This equates to 385,000 people every week who come to our member centres to explore and discuss science in an involving and personal way.